lzumeta/lzumeta_wo/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Biostatistician researcher at the [Biogipuzkoa Health Research Institute](https://www.biodonostia.org/en/) in the [Methodological Support Unit](https://www.biodonostia.org/en/support-units-services/methodological-support-unit/).
+I am a Biostatistical researcher at the [Biogipuzkoa Health Research Institute](https://www.biodonostia.org/en/) in the [Methodological Support Unit](https://www.biodonostia.org/en/support-units-services/methodological-support-unit/).
 I am interested in statistical modelling research, software development and applications of statistics, in particular, to the fields of Sports Medicine, Epidemiology and Biomedicine.

 I obtained a PhD in Mathematics and Statistics.
 My PhD focused on the development of statistical methods and software for the estimation of injury risk and incidence in the context of professional football.